arrunp/shopify_image_repo/README.md

 <p>After registering and logging in you can upload an image.
 You will need a title and an image.
 You can also add tags to aid in search for the image later however tags are optional.</p>
 -->
 <h2>3) AWS S3 and Google Vision API</h2>
-<p>Due to security concerns, the AWS S3 (for image storage) and the Google Vision API (for image object detections) credentials could not be provided.
-As a default, the application currently uses local file storage for storing the images and uses the Python library 'cvlib' for object detection.</p>
+<p>Due to security concerns, the AWS S3 (for image storage) and the Google Vision API (for image object detections) credentials could not be provided in the repo.
+As a default, the application uses local file storage for storing the images and uses the Python library 'cvlib' for object detection.</p>

 <p>An .env.template for what credentials need to provided for these services is provided as the settings.py file (the file that sets the settings for Django) will be reading these credentials from a .env file in the home ('shopify_image_repo') directory.</p>